apache/tomcat-jakartaee-migration/README.md

 Note: It is not necessary to migrate any references to XML schemas.
 The schemas don't directly reference javax packages and Jakarta EE 9 will continue to support the use of schemas from Java EE 8 and earlier.

+## Legal

+This tool modifies web application content as described in the previous section.
+This may include modification of third-party provided content.
+It is strongly recommended that you confirm that the license(s) associated with any third-party content permit such modifications, especially if you intend to distribute the result.